strykesg/ea/finetuner/README.md

 # DeepSeek-V2-Lite Fine-Tuner

 A one-click script to fine-tune DeepSeek-V2-Lite on your custom dataset and quantize it to GGUF format for efficient inference.
+Features automatic RoPE scaling configuration for optimal long-context performance.

 ## 🚀 Quick Start